boosh/dawg/README.md

 * Display downloaded configs as QR codes to easily configure mobile devices (requires `qrencode`)

 ## Quickstart
-1. Download Terraform or asdf
+1. Download Terraform or asdf & qrencode (with e.g. `brew install asdf qrencode` if on a Mac)
 1. Sign up for a Digital Ocean account.
 Get an API key and write it to `~/.digitalocean/token`.
 Create an SSH key in Digital Ocean.
 1. Sign up with ydns.io.
 Get an API key and write it to `~/.ydns`
 1. Clone this repo locally